Is the UNT Health Science Center PA Program accredited?

 How many candidates are accepted to the program each year?

-75 new students have been admitted each year since 2012.
+Between 70 and 75 new students have been admitted each year since 2012.

 How competitive is it to gain acceptance into the PA program?

 The selection process is highly competitive.
 Applications are welcomed regardless of race, color, national origin, religion, sex, age, veteran status, or disability.
 The UNTHSC PA Studies program receives a large number of applications each year.
 Applicants must meet all minimum prerequisite qualifications to be considered.
 When applicable, efforts to improve qualifications compared with a previous application may also be considered.
+Typically between 5 and 10% of applicants to the program are made offers of admission.
+You can review the statistics for our two most recent entering classes here.

 Do you interview applicants?